brandur/org/fragments/the-force-awakens.md

 * After forcing the universe's most powerful forces to go on a treasure hunt costing hundreds of lives to find him, Luke's just been hanging out on a nice island looking at the ocean and waiting for someone to hand him a lightsaber.
-  He's got a cool new beard though.
+  At least he's got a cool new beard though.

 We get to end the movie with a nice game of _guess Rey's heritage_.
 I'm hoping a secret second twin of Han and Leia in a homage to Jacen and Jaina in the